 Can you imagine a tightrope stretched over a quarter of a mile and spanning the breadth of Niagara Falls?
 The thundering sound of the pounding water drowning out all other sounds as you watch a man step onto the rope and walk across!

-He walked across 160 feet above falls several times, each time with a different daring feat - once in a sack, on stilts, on a bicycle, in the dark, and once he even carried a stove and cooked an omelet!
+This stunning feat made Charles Blondin famous in the summer of 1859.
+He walked 160 feet above the falls several times back and forth between Canada and the United States as huge crowds on both sides looked on with shock and awe.
+Once he crossed in a sack, once on stilts, another time on a bicycle, and once he even carried a stove and cooked an omelet!

 (Later in August of 1859, his manager, Harry Colcord, did ride on Blondin's back across the Falls.)

 The story of Charles Blondin paints a real life picture of what faith actually is.
 The crowd had watched his daring feats.
 They said they believed, but their actions proved they truly didn't.